SYalouz/QuantNBody/docs/source/install.rst

   >>> cd QuantNBody
   >>> python -m pip install -e .

-And dont forget to always :code:`git pull` if you want to get the latest version of the package !
+And dont forget to always :code:`git pull` if you want to get the latest version of the package!